Farthest South: Early voyagers

-In 1494, the principal maritime powers, Portugal and Spain, signed a treaty which drew a line down the middle of the Atlantic Ocean and allocated all trade routes to the east of the line to Portugal.
+In 1494, the principal maritime powers, Portugal and Spain, signed a treaty which drew the Tordesillas line down the middle of the Atlantic Ocean and allocated all trade routes to the east of the line to Portugal.
 That gave Portugal dominance of the only known route to the east–via the Cape of Good Hope and Indian Ocean, which left Spain, and later other countries, to seek a western route to the Pacific.
 The exploration of the south began as part of the search for such a route.

-Unlike the Arctic, there is no evidence of human visitation or habitation in 'Antarctica' or the islands around it prior to European exploration.
-However, the most southerly parts of South America were already inhabited by tribes such as the Selk'nam/Ona, the Yagán/Yámana, the Alacaluf and the Haush.
+Unlike the Arctic, there is no evidence of human visitation or habitation in Antarctica or the islands around it prior to European exploration.
+The southernmost parts of South America were already inhabited by tribes such as the Selkʼnam/Ona, the Yagán/Yámana, the Alacaluf and the Haush.
 The Haush in particular made regular trips to Isla de los Estados, which was 29 km from the main island of Tierra del Fuego, suggesting that some of them may have been capable of reaching the islands near Cape Horn.
 Fuegian Indian artefacts and canoe remnants have also been discovered on the Falkland Islands, suggesting the capacity for even longer sea journeys.
-Chilean scientists have claimed that Amerinds visited the South Shetland Islands, due to stone artifacts recovered from bottom-sampling operations in Admiralty Bay, King George Island, and Discovery Bay, Greenwich Island; however, the artifacts—two arrowheads—were later found to have been planted, possibly to reinforce Chilean claims to the area.
+Chilean scientists have claimed that Amerinds visited the South Shetland Islands, due to stone artefacts recovered from bottom-sampling operations in Admiralty Bay, King George Island, and Discovery Bay, Greenwich Island, but the artefacts—two arrowheads—were later found to have been planted, possibly to reinforce Chilean claims to the area.

 While the natives of Tierra del Fuego were not capable of true oceanic travel, there is some evidence of Polynesian visits to some of the sub antarctic islands to the south of New Zealand, although these are further from Antarctica than South America.
-There are also remains of a Polynesian settlement dating back to the 13th century on Enderby Island in the Auckland Islands.
-According to ancient legends, around the year 650 the Polynesian traveller Ui-te-Rangiora led a fleet of Waka Tīwai south until they reached "a place of bitter cold where rock-like structures rose from a solid sea".
+There are also remains of a Polynesian settlement from the 13th century on Enderby Island in the Auckland Islands.
+According to ancient legends, around 650 AD the Polynesian traveller Ui-te-Rangiora led a fleet of Waka Tīwai south until they reached "a place of bitter cold where rock-like structures rose from a solid sea".
 It is unclear from the legends how far south Ui-te-Rangiora penetrated, but it appears that he observed ice in large quantities.
 A shard of undated, unidentified pottery, reported as found in 1886 in the Antipodes Islands, has been associated with this expedition.